 Ranger gives a much-needed supplement to Hadoop’s default, open-arms access, but it also tailors its authorization model to each service’s data model.
 Ranger policies can address HDFS file permissions, Hive tables, HBase column families, and more.
 Each fit is straightforward, but becomes problematic as soon as you ask, is the security uniform across all these services?

 Hive is an SQL-friendly interface, but it also hides the compute service it uses from the user.
 A client also could access the Hive Metastore through HiveServer2, or use its own table definitions on top of HDFS files it reads directly.
-A Ranger administrator must either develop a system to maintain consistent policies for all three access paths, or limit support to what is needed: access for HiveServer2 only; access to HiveServer2 coordinated with HDFS (difficult without Ambari); or Hive CLI user access.
+An Apache Ranger administrator must either develop a system to maintain consistent policies for all three access paths, or limit support to what is needed: access for HiveServer2 only; access to HiveServer2 coordinated with HDFS (difficult without Ambari); or Hive CLI user access.
 The limits of this technology become, in effect, the limits of the data governance model.

 Cloud Platforms Change the Landscape for Application Architecture